Alcázar of Segovia: History

-In 1474, the Alcázar played a major role in the rise of Queen Isabella I. On 12 December news of the King Henry IV's death in Madrid reached Segovia and Isabella immediately took refuge within the walls of the Alcázar where she received the support of Andres Cabrera and Segovia's council.
+The Castilian Crown maintained multiple artillery units, strategically stationed in royal fortresses, including the Alcázar of Segovia.
+In 1465, Pascual de Medrano served as an artilleryman at the Royal Alcázar of Segovia, receiving a salary of 5,000 maravedís for upkeep and 8,550 for provisions.
+In 1474, the Alcázar played a major role in the rise of Queen Isabella I. On 12 December news of King Henry IV's death in Madrid reached Segovia and Isabella immediately took refuge within the walls of the Alcázar where she received the support of Andres Cabrera and Segovia's council.
 She was enthroned the next day as Queen of Castile and León.

 The next major renovation at the Alcázar was conducted by King Philip II after his marriage to Anna of Austria.
 He added the sharp slate spires to reflect the castles of central Europe.
-In 1587, architect Francisco de Morar completed the main garden and the School of Honor areas of the castle.
+In 1587, architect Francisco de Mora completed the main garden and the School of Honor areas of the castle.

 During his visit to Spain known as the "Spanish match", Prince Charles of England visited the Alcázar in 1623, after dining at Valsain.
 He was entertained by Luis Jerónimo de Cabrera, 4th Count of Chinchón, who was then keeper of the Alcázar.
 Prince Charles was shown the Galley Room or "second great hall" with the heraldry of Catherine of Lancaster.
 In the evening there was a torchlit masque involving 32 mounted knights.
 Prince Charles gave the Count of Chinchón a jewel and rewarded the poet Don Juan de Torres for his verses.
 He left early in the morning for Santa María la Real de Nieva.

-The restoration of the Royal College of Artillery is among the many reforms conducted under the reign of King Charles III of Spain (r.
+The restoration of the Royal College of Artillery was among the many reforms conducted under the reign of King Charles III of Spain (r.
 1759–1788).
-He appointed Count Félix Gazzola as the director of the artillery corps, who made the executive decision to install the academy in the Segovian fortress in the Alcazar.
-At its opening in 1764, the military college stood as a symbol of the city’s new age of progress in political and military education.
+He appointed Count Félix Gazzola as the director of the artillery corps, who made the executive decision to install the academy in the Segovian fortress in the Alcázar.
+At its opening in 1764, the military college stood as a symbol of the city's new age of progress in political and military education.

 On 6 March 1862, another fire occurred at the castle, destroying the sumptuous ceilings of the private rooms that were reserved exclusively for the nobility.
 As demonstrated in the engravings by José María Avrial and Flores in 1839, the structures were restored to their previous appearances.

-It was only in 1882 that the damaged roofs of the building were slowly restored to their original state, thanks to the existence of engravings made by José María Avrial in 1839.
 In 1896, King Alfonso XIII ordered the Alcázar to be handed over to the Ministry of War as a military college.

 The Board of Trustees of the Alcázar of Segovia was created by the Decree of the Presidency of the Government, on 18 January 1951.
-The purpose of this was to ensure cultural, artistic, and historical preservation of the Alcázar’s triple function as a royal castle, military precinct, and military academy.
+The purpose of this was to ensure cultural, artistic, and historical preservation of the Alcázar's triple function as a royal castle, military precinct, and military academy.